Butterfly Garden

 Resources

 The Plant RVA Natives campaign promotes the use of plants native to the region in urban and suburban landscapes for their many social, cultural, and economic benefits and to increase the availability of these native plants in retail centers throughout the region.
 Native Plants for Virginia’s Capitol Region, published by Plant RVA Natives, is available on their website for download.
-A printed copy is available at our Master Gardener office in Ashland.
+A printed copy is available at Virginia Cooperative Extension – Hanover Unit located at 13015 Taylor Complex Lane, Ashland, VA 23005

 The Xerces Society for Invertebrate Conservation is an international nonprofit organization that protects the natural world through the conservation of invertebrates and their habitats.
 As a science-based organization, they conduct research and rely upon the most up-to-date information to guide conservation work.
 Key program areas are pollinator conservation, endangered species conservation, and reducing pesticide use and impacts.